justinhunt/moodle-atto_poodll/README.txt

 It will not appear on the Atto toolbar immediately and you will need to visit:
-Site administration / Plugins / Text editors / Atto HTML editor / Atto toolbar settings Beneath the list of plugins find the "Toolbar Config" textbox.
+Site administration / Plugins / Text editors / Atto HTML editor / Atto toolbar settings Right near the bottom of the page, beneath the list of plugins find the "Toolbar Config" textbox.
 There, probably on the "files" line add the word "poodll".
 That line will then look like this: files = image, media, poodll,